top of page

 The ClimatEdPsych project is my own personal form of climate activism.

-To discuss how we might work together, get in touch
+To discuss your budget and how we might work together, do get in touch

 info@climatedpsych.com